-With its foundation in spoken-language development, the program is relevant for educators of students who are second-language learners and those with diverse linguistic backgrounds.
+With its foundation in spoken-language development, the program is relevant for educators working with students who are second-language learners and students with diverse linguistic backgrounds.

-The Reading Specialist Licensure program at MGH Institute is 1 of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.
+The Institute's Reading Specialist Licensure program at MGH Institute is one of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.

 This comprehensive 20-credit reading program:

-Starts three times a year, beginning September, January and May
+Starts three times a year: September, January and May

-Allows full- or part-time study with course schedules designed to accommodate busy professionals
+Allows full- or part-time study with course schedules designed for busy professionals

 Includes both clinical and school-based practica

-Most students complete the program in 18 months, on a part-time basis.
+Most students complete the program in 18 months, taking classes on a part-time basis.
 Flexible sequencing of courses allows you to take courses at a pace and schedule that meet your needs.

 Curricular Goals for the Reading Specialist Program

 The Literacy and Language Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
 In the context of the latest evidence-based research, you will:

 Become proficient in providing reading instruction for all students